Starting a Food Truck Business: FAQ

 I found a builder to build my food truck.
 Is there anything I should require?

 Make sure that your food truck builder understands the requirements of the California Retail Food Code.
-Create a contract that ensures that if there are mistakes and your truck does not pass inspection that the builder is responsible.
+Create a legally-binding contract that ensures that if there are mistakes and your truck does not pass inspection that the builder is responsible for whatever is necessary to bring your truck up to code.
 If the food truck builder has a deadline, make sure that there are financial penalties if the builder does not meet that deadline.
-For example, if the builder says June 1st 2013 will be the day that the truck is permitted and ready to operate, insert a penalty for every day the builder is late. $100-$150 per day.
+For example, if the builder says June 1st, 2016, will be the day that the truck is permitted and ready to operate, insert a penalty for every day the builder is late, e.g. $100-$150 per day.
 Make sure that the penalty is attached to the day the truck is permitted, not to the day the truck is completed.

 Ask to see other trucks the builder has done.
 Talk with those vendors if you can.

-Design/Wrapping: Wrap One, has over 10 years experience with vehicle wraps.
+Wrap One has over 10 years experience with vehicle wraps.
 Their attention to detail and quality is of the highest standards.

 Does my menu matter?